-"Prepaid telecommunication service" means the access exclusively telecommunications right to services, which must be paid for in advance and which enables the origination of calls using an access number authorization code, whether or manually or electronically dialed, and that is sold in predetermined units or dollars of which the number declines with use in a known amount.
+"Prepaid telecommunication service" means the right access exclusively telecommunications services, which must be paid for in advance and which enables the origination of calls using an access number authorization code, whether manually or electronically dialed, and is that sold predetermined units or dollars of which the number declines with use in a known amount.

-"Prepaid Mobile telecommunication service" means a

-telecommunications service that provides the right to utilize mobile wireless service as well as other non-telecommunication services, including but not limited to ancillary services, which must be paid for in advance that is sold in predetermined units or dollars of which the number declines with use in a known amount.
+"Prepaid Mobile telecommunication service" means a telecommunications service that provides the right to utilize mobile wireless service as well as other non-telecommunication services, including but not limited to ancillary services, which must be paid for in advance that is sold in predetermined units or dollars of which the number declines with use in a known amount.